FaryalNimra/SentimentAnaylsis/README.md

 Evaluation

-Gradio Interface

 🧪 Example Prediction
 Input:
 The service was really bad!
 Output:
 Predicted Sentiment: Negative

-🚀 How to Run
-Open the notebook in Google Colab or locally

-Install the required libraries:

-bash
-Copy
-Edit
-pip install pandas numpy nltk scikit-learn matplotlib seaborn gradio Run all cells in order

-The final cell will launch a Gradio interface

 🧠 Tech Stack
 Language: Python 3.x